claudiucelfilip/angular-test/README.md

-# AngularTest
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Main Objectives
 Implement the bare minimum functionality for an Album Manager.
 User must be able to:
 - view a list of albums
 - view details of an album
 - create a new album